Rapa Nui Moai Saga: My Unexpected Way to Tahai

 Lulled by the rain, I spent some time reviewing the map that I received when I bought the admission ticket to Rapa Nui National Park at the airport (54,000 Chilean pesos or about $80).
 A UNESCO Heritage Site, the Park pretty much covers the whole island (ok not really, but close enough).

-- Along the Way to Tahai
+- The scenery along the way to Tahai

-- The Cemetery near Tahai
+- The cemetery near Tahai

-- Tahai Archaeological Complex
+- Arriving at Tahai Archaeological Complex

 - Carbon offset information to Easter Island

-I was there on Easter Island for my birthday because in 2017 I decided I was going to do my travel list backwards.
+I was on Easter Island for my birthday because in 2017 I decided I was going to do my travel list backwards.
 That year I decided I would flip my way of thinking, and see what happens.
 I would do the places that were at the bottom of my list because they seemed difficult, first.

 To Rapa Nui.